 His stories and training behind his 4 gold, 1 silver, 1 bronze medals in 1956 and 1960 Olympic Games were legendary and he continued to build upon his sterling reputation with charisma and passion.
 In the long great history of Australian freestylers, the man of the world stood out among pool swimmers Dawn Fraser, Shane Gould, Kieren Perkins, Ian Thorpe and Grant Hackett, and open water swimmers Des Redford, Susie Maroney, Shelley Taylor-Smith, Melissa Cunningham and Ky Hurst.

-Among the that Murray could command the attention of people of all ages and backgrounds with his many illustrious and entertaining stories from his athletic, broadcasting and professional careers.
+Among the that Rose could command the attention of people of all ages and backgrounds with his many illustrious and entertaining stories from his athletic, broadcasting and professional careers.
 From his vegetarian-generated nickname, the Seaweed Streak, to his competitive drive against all-comers, he was as unique as his diet: no meat, fish, poultry, refined flour, sugar, chemical-infused foods, but plenty of seaweed, honey and wheat-germ.

 Although hydration is now considered a vital part of athletic performance and physical health by coaches, athletes and trainers, it was apparently not always so.